 For many years McBean has been involved in ICSU and ICSU-related affairs, including the World Climate Research Programme (WCRP) and the planning of a new decade-long interdisciplinary research programme Integrated Research on Disaster Risk (IRDR), whose Scientific Committee he chaired until 1 November 2011.

 As a member of the Future Earth Transition Team, he played a key role in defining the research initiative’s organizational design and objectives.
-He is also President of Global Change START International, an organization which supports regional networks and capacity enhancement in Africa and Asia, and notably in the context of ICSU’s international global change programmes.
-He is chair of the International Advisory Board, IRDR International Centre of Excellence, Taipei; the Ontario Climate Consortium and member of several other international and national committees.
+He was also President of Global Change START International, an organization which supports regional networks and capacity enhancement in Africa and Asia, and notably in the context of ICSU’s international global change programmes.
+He was chair of the International Advisory Board, IRDR International Centre of Excellence, Taipei; the Ontario Climate Consortium and member of several other international and national committees.